coderomm/TaskManager/README.md

 # Task Manager

-A simple console application for managing tasks.
+A simple console application for managing tasks build using C#.

 ## Features